ALU & Flags

 Table 2: 74LS382 Functions

-To perform shift operations, I use a pair of 74HCT194; a 4-bit bidirectional shift register with parallel and serial data input modes.
-It enables shifting data left or right and has an asynchronous master reset.
+To perform shift operations, I use a pair of 74HCT194s.
+It is a 4-bit bidirectional shift register with parallel and serial data input modes.
+It shifts data left or right and includes an asynchronous master reset.

 Table 3: 74HCT194 Pin Configuration

-For zero-detection, I use a 74HCT688 8-Bit Magnitude Comparator, which provides a cleaner and more efficient solution compared to using two separate ICs(a NOR and an AND IC) to construct my zero detector
+For zero-detection, I use a 74HCT688 8-Bit Magnitude Comparator, which provides a cleaner and more efficient solution compared to using two separate ICs(a NOR and an AND IC) to make a zero detector

 Table 4: 74HCT688 Pin Configuration